 Yet, all that smoke from the factories and trucks, and the danger and crime, seem to fade away because it is Christmas time.

-For the children at Lighthouse, that Friday, December 17, becomes Christmas.
+Most families celebrate on Christmas Eve, but for the children at Lighthouse, that Friday, December 17, becomes Christmas.
 The special event has been planned for months, and arranged for days, with love and enthusiasm from the center staff.
-All week they have been working on the final arrangements – the food, the decorations, the packaging of the presents.
+All week they have been working on the final arrangements — the food, the decorations, the packaging of the presents.

 Every Compassion center in El Salvador presents a yearly schedule of the events they will hold, to plan and budget accordingly.
 The Christmas celebration is one of the biggest.
 It does not only mean lunch and piñatas for the children, but it also reminds them that there are people who care for them, at the center and also far away.